dvlwj/fasih-carousel/README.md

 # Fasih-Carousel
-A jQuery plugin to make a image slider that cascades its child element, like accordion.
+<B>A jQuery plugin to make a image slider that cascades its child element, like accordion.</B>

 Fasih Carousel is used to make a carousel of images in easiest way.
 Currently there is just one possible option for configuration, Pause Duration.
 We will update the configuration and option more in the future (maybe).

-How to configure the Pause Duration?
+<B>How to configure the Pause Duration?</B>

 There is 3 way to do it :